stephen-sauer/nsxt-tf-plugin-on-win2012/README.md

 ## Files Description

-A zip file containing
+A zip file called tf-install-test.zip containing:
-- The NSXT zip terraform provider version 3.2.6
+- The NSXT terraform provider version 3.2.6
 - a main.tf file used to do a simple tf deployment (creating an IPSet)
 - terraform.tfvars you have to update with your NSX Manager Creds
 - variables.tf associated to the main.tf
 - A bat file is provided to create the directory and copy the necessary files to the directories

+Copy this zip file to your Win2012R2 Server and unzip it locally to a directory you have R/W with your user (example is using Administrator.
+Adapt for your case)

 ## Description of the bat file
 ``` bash